Prospective Graduate Students

 themes do not represent all of the areas of research carried out by our faculty and

 This is the fastest-growing area within the field of clinical psychology, and it is a clear strength of our department.
-Areas of health psychology studied by our faculty include addictive disorders (Bornovalova, Brandon, Drobes, Goldman, Schlauch, Verona), eating disorders and obesity (Rancourt), and behavioral oncology and risk factors for cancer (Brandon).
+Areas of health psychology studied by our faculty include addictive disorders (Bornovalova, Brandon), eating disorders and obesity (Rancourt), behavioral oncology and risk factors for cancer (Brandon, Simmons, Vidrine), and psychsocial issues in HIV (Chenneville, Gabbidon).
 Research in health psychology is enhanced by the presence of a medical school and large medical center on campus.
 Among the hospitals in the medical center are the H. Lee Moffitt Cancer Center and Research Institute and the James A. Haley Veterans Affairs Medical Center.
-Both of these facilities often serve as sites of clinical research and practicum placements for our students.
+Both of these facilities often serve as placement sites for our clinical students.

 The study of mental illness and disordered behaviors continues to serve as a foundation for much of clinical psychology.
-Faculty whose research falls in this area include Marina Bornovalova (externalizing disorders and behaviors), Edelyn Verona (psychopathy, personality disorders, aggression/violence), Marc Karver (self harm and suicidal behavior), Vicky Phares (developmental psychopathology), Jon Rottenberg (individual differences in the experience of emotions, especially depression), and Diana Rancourt (eating disorders).
+Faculty whose research falls in this area include Marina Bornovalova (externalizing disorders and behaviors), Peter Clayson (adaptive control in healthy and clinical populations), Marc Karver (self-harm and suicidal behavior), Vicky Phares (developmental psychopathology), Diana Rancourt (eating disorders), Jon Rottenberg (individual differences in the experience of emotions, especially depression), and Edelyn Verona (psychopathy, externalizing and antisocial behaviors, aggression/violence.

 Clinical child psychology has been one of the most popular and expanding areas of study over the past decade.
 Department research spans the prevention-treatment continuum from studies of etiology, assessment, and treatment of child/adolescent disorders to primary and secondary prevention efforts to reduce rates of disorder and promote healthy functioning.
-Clinical faculty conducting research in this general area include Vicky Phares (developmental psychopathology, parenting), Marc Karver (treatment processes and suicidal adolescents), and Diana Rancourt (peer influence and adolescents’ weight-related behaviors).
+Clinical faculty conducting research in this general area include Mark Durand (autism spectrum disorders), James McHale (infant-family mental health), Marc Karver (treatment processes and suicidal adolescents), Vicky Phares (developmental psychopathology, parenting), and Diana Rancourt (peer influence and adolescents’ weight-related behaviors).
 Research and practicum sites include the USF Psychological Services Center, three local school districts, and the Rothman Center for Pediatric Neuropsychiatry in the USF Department of Pediatrics.

 Tuition and Fees

-For the 2018-2019 academic year, tuition rates are $431.43 per credit-hour for Florida residents and $877.17 per hour for nonresidents.
-The typical entering clinical student will register for 12 credits in the first year and second year.
+For the 2023-2024 academic year, tuition rates are $431.43 per credit-hour for Florida residents and $877.17 per hour for non-residents.
+The typical entering clinical student will register for 9 credit hours each fall and spring.

 The large majority of graduate students receive tuition waivers.
 For example, most TA and RA positions come with a tuition waiver.
 The tuition waiver covers 100% of tuition costs and students are responsible for additional student fees.

 The cost of living in Tampa is affordable compared with most large cities.
-Most one-bedroom apartments rent for approximately $800/month, and most two-bedroom apartments rent for $1000/month.
 Many nice apartment complexes are located close to campus.
 For more information about housing and Tampa in general, take a look at any of several Tampa Bay area guides on the internet.